Taxes for the Self-Employed

-Registration can take up to 20 working days after you apply, so make sure you do this in plenty of time.
+Taxes for the Self-Employed – Registration can take up to 20 working days after you apply, so make sure you do this in plenty of time.

 Types of tax

-When you work for an employer, your tax contributions are taken care of for you – when you are self-employed, you will need to take care of these calculations and payments yourself.
+Taxes for the Self-Employed – When you work for an employer, your tax contributions are taken care of for you – when you are self-employed, you will need to take care of these calculations and payments yourself.

 Depending on how much you earn, you may need to pay the following types of tax:

-Depending on your earnings and what sort of business you are running, you may need to register for other taxes, such as VAT or Capital Gains Tax.
+Taxes for the Self-Employed – Depending on your earnings and what sort of business you are running, you may need to register for other taxes, such as VAT or Capital Gains Tax.

 If you file through the post, the deadline is October 31st – however, if you are filing online, you have until January 31st.

-National Insurance (NI) works differently for the self-employed.
 Unlike normal employees, who pay Class 1 NI (deducted automatically from their pay), the self-employed must pay two different types of NI, both of which are slightly different in terms of when and how much must be paid.